Serving

 2017 - Porsche 919 Hybrid - Porsche LMP Team

-Up to 2022, Porsche cars have finished first 18 times.
-Looking at the roster, it’s evident that these wins come in streaks suggesting there being some dominant aspects that are owned only briefly.
+As this is written, Porsche as a manufacturer has won 19 Le Mans races, more than any other car maker.
+Looking at the roster, it’s evident these wins come in streaks.
+This hints to there being some dominant aspects that are owned by a team for a few years at best.
 Eventually, some other manufacturer comes up with the next performance advantage and the high point on the podium is theirs… for a while.

 Roger Dorchy, record speed holder at Le Mans.
 252 mph on the Mulsanne staraight in 1988 in the car above, #51, a WM P88 Peugeot.
 "WM" was the racing team led by Gerard Welter and Michel Meunier.